rohKane/kne-attach/README.md

 # kne-attach

-A simple script to attach nearest vehicle to your Helicopter skids Standalone version.
+A simple script to attach nearest vehicle to your Helicopter skids QBCore